Photo credit: Matthieu Comoy

 The good news is you’re not alone.
 So not.
 I’m right there with you; I face resistance every day.
 Every.
 Single.
 F-ing.
 Day.

-Take this morning, for instance.
-Mondays are my content days.
+I remember an especially resistance-heavy, pre-Covid morning I had earlier this year.
+It was a Monday which is one of my content days.
 I love creating content.
-It gets my creative juices flowing, and along with coaching and counseling, it wakes up all my core desired feelings of self-expression, connection, joy, lightness, and love.
+It gets my creative juices flowing, and alongside coaching and counseling, it wakes up all my core desired feelings of self-expression, connection and joy.

 So why then did I drive to three different Starbucks looking for just the right one to do my work?

-Starbucks 2 - only had a communal table available so, er, nope.
+· Starbucks 2 - only had a communal table available so hard pass.

 This not-strange-to-me time wasting and mind fuckery was me wrestling with resistance.
-Sure I could blame Mercury being in retrograde (and I do) or blame Starbucks’ plumbing issue (it’s their fault too), but what’s really happening is I’m encountering the unseen, unheard but completely felt force that doesn’t want me putting my soul out there – resistance.
+Sure I still blame Starbucks’ plumbing issue, but what was really happening is I was encountering the unseen, unheard but completely felt force that doesn’t want me putting my soul out there – resistance.

 My journey with resistance.

 I first learned about resistance when I read The War of Art by Steven Pressfield.
 This is a must-read if you feel called to be a creator, a business owner, a self-developer, or a deep lover of any kind.
 The gist is that your ability to successfully create what calls to you is not about the creating itself; it’s about learning how to start creating.
 How to sit down to create – to write, to paint, to play, to make, to love.

 Pressfield defines resistance as “the most toxic force on the planet” that stands between the life we live and the unlived life within us.
 He also describes it as invisible, impersonal, insidious, and for better or worse, internal.
 Yep, it lives inside us.
 Inside you.
 Inside me.
 I still blame Starbucks.